Franco Carraro: Sport scandals and controversies

 In the 2010s, Carraro expressed his criticism of the scudetto awarded to Inter Milan, especially because, as he recalled, "a month later Rossi goes to be president of Telecom for the second time, whose largest shareholder is Marco Tronchetti Provera, vice-president of Inter."
-He also said that Juventus were the best team and had legitimately won on the pitch.
+He also said that Juventus were the best team in the last two years and had legitimately won on the pitch, even by several points, and not because of interferences.
+Which, however, did happen.
+There were many things that weren't right.
+That (the 1997-98 Serie A championship), in my opinion, was the only championship truly rigged in favor of Juventus.
+Do you remember the penalty on Ronaldo?".
 In 2020, he stated that the only thing he blamed himself for Calciopoli was not having substituted Bergamo and Pierluigi Pairetto earlier with Pierluigi Collina as referee designator, and reiterated that Juventus would still have won had the scandal not happened because they were the best team.

 Politics

 As a member of the Italian Socialist Party, Carraro was the Italian minister of tourism in Giovanni Goria, Ciriaco De Mita, and Giulio Andreotti's Christian Democracy-led pentapartito governments of 1987–1991, and he was the mayor of Rome from 1989 to 1993 after being elected by the city's council.
 In his mayoral campaign, he was supported by actor Carlo Verdone and journalist Giuliano Ferrara.

-In the 2000s and 2010s, Carraro was part of The People of Freedom, and then joined the refounded Forza Italia, the centre-right coalition political parties of Silvio Berlusconi, former Prime Minister of Italy and chairman of Milan, a club he said he continues to sympathize with.
-He remains politically close to Berlusconi.
+In the 2000s and 2010s, Carraro was part of The People of Freedom, and then joined the refounded Forza Italia, the centre-right coalition political parties of Silvio Berlusconi, former Prime Minister of Italy and chairman of Milan, a club that he said he continues to sympathize with.
+In the 2020s, he remained politically close to Berlusconi.
 A member of the Senate of the Republic first elected in the 2013 Italian general election for Forza Italia, Carraro was not among the party list's candidates for the 2018 Italian general election.